Visiting Moab in December

 Take a visual tour through the Moab, Utah area to see the stunning landscapes you’ll see when you visit!

-If you don’t mind colder weather, and a chance of snow, December is a wonderful time to enjoy Moab adventures like hiking, biking and photography.
+December is a wonderful time to enjoy Moab adventures like hiking, biking, scenic drives, and photography.

 WATER: Moab is a high desert area so you should drink at least one gallon of water per day, and always carry water with you – hydration packs or carry refillable bottles in your backpack.